alsoamit/alsoamit/README.md

 ## About Me
 1. Web Developer
-2. Web Designer
-3. Freelancer
+2. Freelancer
-4. Tech Blogger
-5. Wikipedia Editor
-6. Active on Stackoverflow
+4. 40+ Answers, ~25K reach on Stackoverflow
+5. Publishing on Linkedin

 ## Weapons